metno/anemoi-regional-tutorial/tutorial/getting-started-on-lumi.markdown

 sbatch job_script.sh
 {% endhighlight %}

-When the job is finished, the SLURM log files should show print statements from the script run on each of the 8 ranks.
+When the job is finished, the SLURM log files should show each print statement 8 times (once from each of the 8 tasks).